 Luxor Temple, one of the major attractions in Luxor, was built by the Pharaohs Amenhotep III and Ramses II.
 It is 260 meters long and has several shrines, a large patio, an atrium, a birth chamber and a processional colonnade.
 It also contains a mosque that is still in operation today, showing how the stuff to do in Luxor mixes the ancient with the more modern.

 Crossing the Nile will answer the question of what to do in Luxor after you've already seen everything on the west of the river!
-The Theban necropolis consists of the Valley of the Kings, where total of 64 tombs have been discovered.
-Here is of course one of the most famous places to visit in Luxor, the cursed Tutankhamun's Tomb.
+The Theban Necropolis consists of the Valley of the Kings, where total of 64 tombs have been discovered.
+Here is of course one of the most famous places to visit in Luxor, Tutankhamun's Tomb.
 You'll also find the Valley of the Queens, designed for important royal wives.
 The temple of Hatshepsut and the Colossi of Memnon are other things to see in Luxor.
 And after all of that, one of the best Luxor activities to learn about the legacy of Egyptian pharaohs is a visit to the Luxor Museum or the Mummification Museum.

 Search Minube to learn more about what to do in Luxor.